 {\bf Proof.} In order to verify the first claim it suffices to bound the terms involving $\calO(\calG_j)^2$, since $\calO(\calF_j)^2 \le 0$ for all $j$.
-Upper bounds have been given in proposition \ref{prop:gbound}.
-Now summing up over all $j$ yield the first claim.
+Upper bounds have been given in Proposition \ref{prop:gbound}.
+Now summing over all $j$ yields the first claim.

-In order to verify the second claim we first observe that by proposition \ref{prop:g=f} the quantity $a_\frakp$ only involves $\calG_j$ and then we use again proposition \ref{prop:gbound}. $\Box$
+In order to verify the second claim we first observe that by Proposition \ref{prop:g=f} the quantity $a_\frakp$ only involves $\calG_j$ and then we use Proposition \ref{prop:gbound} again. $\Box$